sgsfak/xds.py/README.txt

 v1.0, February 2011

-This is the code for the iCARDEA Interoperability Framework aimed at providing the infrastructure fro storing the patients' health record information extracted from the Hospital Information Systems and the Personal Health Record systems.
-I comprises the following components:
+This is the code for the iCARDEA Interoperability Framework aimed at providing the infrastructure for storing the patients' health record information extracted from the Hospital Information Systems and the Personal Health Record systems.
+It comprises the following components:

  - An XDS combined registry and repository for storing medical information in the form of CDA documents or other formats